dynobase-icon

 DynamoDB

 DynamoDB replicates the data across multiple availability zones (AZs), providing high availability.
-If one server goes down, the users can still get access to the data replicated at an availability zone.
+If one server goes down, the users can still access the data replicated at another availability zone.

 DocumentDB

-DocumentDB allows developers to create 15 read replicas across multiple availability zones.
-In addition, it improves availability because whenever an instance fails, DocumentDB automates failover to a read replica.
+DocumentDB allows developers to create up to 15 read replicas across multiple availability zones.
+This improves availability because whenever an instance fails, DocumentDB automates failover to a read replica.
 Ultimately, this helps users access data even when an instance fails.

 DynamoDB vs DocumentDB: Security